Paralytic illness of Franklin D. Roosevelt: Public awareness

 Roosevelt took great care to convince even close confidants that he was getting better, which he believed was essential if he was to run for public office again.
 To Richard E. Byrd, he wrote "By next autumn I will be ready to chase the nimble moose with you."
-To General Leonard Wood: his leg muscles "were all coming back."
+To General Leonard Wood: his leg muscles "were all coming back".
 His public appearances were carefully choreographed to avoid the press covering his arrival and departure, which would have shown him getting into or out of a vehicle or train.
 In private he used a wheelchair, but was careful not to be seen using it in public, although he sometimes appeared on crutches.
 He usually appeared in public standing upright, supported on one side by an aide or one of his sons.
 For major speaking occasions, an especially solid lectern was placed on the stage so that he could support himself on it; as a result, in films of his speeches, Roosevelt can be observed using his head to make gestures because his hands were gripping the lectern.

 Journalist John Gunther reported that in the 1930s, he often met people in Europe, including world leaders, who were unaware of Roosevelt's paralysis.
-David Brinkley, who was a young White House reporter in World War II, stated that the Secret Service actively interfered with photographers who tried to take pictures of Roosevelt in a wheelchair or being moved about by others.
+David Brinkley, who was a young White House reporter in World War II, stated that the Secret Service actively interfered with photographers who tried to take photos of Roosevelt in a wheelchair or being moved about by others.
 The Secret Service commonly destroyed photographs they caught being taken in this manner; however, there were occasional exceptions.

 Disability advocate Hugh Gallagher posited that Roosevelt was desperate to appear able-bodied.
 "FDR did not want the public to be aware that he was forced to use a wheelchair."
 When discussing Roosevelt's limited use of a wheelchair in public, Gallagher stated, "This was not by accident.
 It was a strategy that served to minimize the extent of his handicap: To make it unnoticed when possible and palatable when it was noticed."
 In contrast, historian James Tobin argued that Roosevelt used his disability to his advantage.
-Tobin stated, "But he could, instead, show himself to be something he had never been seen as before: A fighter and, and better yet, an underdog.
+Tobin stated, "But he could, instead, show himself to be something he had never been seen as before: A fighter, and better yet, an underdog.
 Not a man to pity; not a man to envy; but a man to cheer."

-When Roosevelt addressed the Congress in person on March 1, 1945, about a month before his death, he made public reference to his disability for almost the first time in 20 years.
-"I hope that you will pardon me for this unusual posture of sitting down," Roosevelt began, "but I know you will realize that it makes it a lot easier for me not to have to carry about ten pounds of steel around on the bottom of my legs."
+When Roosevelt addressed Congress in person on March 1, 1945, about a month before his death, he made public reference to his disability for almost the first time in 20 years.
+"I hope that you will pardon me for the unusual posture of sitting down during the presentation of what I wish to say," Roosevelt began, "but I know you will realize it makes it a lot easier for me in not having to carry about 10 pounds of steel around the bottom of my legs and also because of the fact I have just completed a 14,000-mile trip."